moogacs/docs.buf.build/docs/bsr/remote-generation/consuming-generated-code.md

 The BSR Go module proxy implements the [GOPROXY protocol](https://golang.org/ref/mod#goproxy-protocol) for Protobuf modules by generating assets on-the-fly.

 The key to consuming from the BSR Go module proxy is choosing the **Go module path**.
-The import path for a specific set of generated assets is constructed by putting together the chosen template with the chosen Protobuf module according to the following format:
+The import path for a specific set of generated assets is constructed by putting together the chosen template with the chosen Protobuf module according to this format:

 ```
 go.buf.build/TEMPLATE_OWNER/TEMPLATE_NAME/MODULE_OWNER/MODULE_NAME